Pressure Treated Lumber Weight • Complete Reference Chart

 A 10-foot-long 2×6 pressure treated lumber board weighs around 40 pounds right after being treated.
 The same board only weighs around 23 pounds after it has had time to dry out.

-About these Weight Values
+About These Pressure Treated Lumber Weight Values

-The following table provides the heaviest approximate weight (dead load, self-weight) per linear foot of pressure-treated lumber.
+The following table provides the heaviest approximate weight (dead load, self-weight) per linear foot of pressure treated lumber.

 The weight values we provide are for the wood immediately after being treated, for the wood after it has dried thoroughly, and for untreated wood with the same dimensions.

-The values given are for one of the densest wood species, longleaf pine (southern yellow pine, longleaf), commonly used to produce pressure-treated lumber.
+The values given are for one of the densest wood species, longleaf pine (southern yellow pine, longleaf), commonly used to produce pressure treated lumber.

 This table is intended to give you an idea as to what pressure-treated wood might weigh at its heaviest.